dbsmythe/Mtlx_Markdown_Test/mtlx1.39_spec.md

 **MaterialX** addresses the need for an open, platform-independent, well-defined standard for specifying the "look" of computer graphics objects built using node networks by defining a material content schema along with a corresponding XML-based file format to read and write MaterialX content.
 The MaterialX schema defines a number of primary element types plus several supplemental and sub-element types, as well as a set of **standard nodes** with specific functionality for defining data-processing graphs, shaders and materials.

 This document describes the core MaterialX specification.
-Companion documents **MaterialX Physically Based Shading Nodes**, **MaterialX Geometry Extensions** and **MaterialX Supplemental Notes** describe additional node and element types and other information about the library.
+Companion documents [**MaterialX Physically Based Shading Nodes**[(https://github.com/dbsmythe/Mtlx_Markdown_Test/blob/main/mtlx1.39_pbsn.md), **MaterialX Geometry Extensions** and **MaterialX Supplemental Notes** describe additional node and element types and other information about the library.